lsst-sitcom/sitcomtn-157/index.rst

 Starting Work on the Ticket
 ---------------------------

-- Set yourself as the assignee using the Assignee field.
+- Set yourself as the assignee on the verification ticket using the "Assignee" field.
 - Update the Status from "Covered" to "In Verification."
 - The ticket will move to the "In Progress" column on the Kanban board.